- UCAS Code

 - 01326 213730

-The modern journalist is agile, adept at working across a variety of mediums.
-At Falmouth we specialise in newspapers, online and magazine journalism.
-Accredited by the Periodicals Training Council, a benchmark for quality and innovation in magazine publishing, this course examines journalism and the media in a digital age, and the role of the journalist in a global marketplace.
+Accredited by the Periodicals Training Council, a benchmark for quality and innovation in magazine publishing, this course examines journalism and the media in a digital age, and the role of the journalist in a global context.

 How is the course taught